jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 When you do this, you now have the option of adding a `[Authorize]` attribute to the class.

-> By default, if you do not specify an `[Authorize]` attribute (when you specify a `[Route]` attribute, the API call is always going to be asserting that the authenticated user has the following roles:
+> By default, if you do not specify an `[Authorize]` attribute (when you specify a `[Route]` attribute), the API call is always going to be asserting that the authenticated user has the following  roles:
 `Platform_Standard` and features: `Platform_Basic`.

 This is where you need to make sure that you have correctly defined whether your request is "Tenanted" or "Un-Tenanted".